Learn some DIY wrapping paper ideas created from ordinary kraft paper for all of your gift giving needs this season.

 Here's a closeup of the gold splatter present.
 Doesn't it look great with the black ribbon?

 Finally, if you're more of a bag person, you can make a bag from this paper with a little help from Origami.
 There are detailed videos all over YouTube.
 Here's the video I used to make the bag pictured above.

 My only concern would be the weight of the present you place inside.
 Perhaps a bit of cardstock or cardboard on the bottom would give it extra support.

 One last note: I made several of these large sheets of decorated wrapping paper in about an hour and they dried very fast.

-Don't they look nice under the tree?
+Don't they look nice all coordinated under the tree?